minnuss/TechnoTool/README.md

-# Expanding Cards
+# TechnoTool

-TITLE - Expanding Cards
+TITLE - TechnoTool

-About - Expanding card widget
+About - TechnoTool - website for tool trading company.

 TECHNOLOGIES USED:

 - HTML5
 - Google Fonts
 - CSS3 with Sass
 - JavaScript